Propbase-Application/propbase_staking_blockchain/README.md

 ## Contract Features:

 The contract is designed to be deployed under a resource account.
 The contract lives under the resource address, making the contract cannot be controlled by any private key.
-Read more about resource account here[https://aptos.dev/move/move-on-aptos/resource-accounts].
+Read more about resource account [here](https://aptos.dev/move/move-on-aptos/resource-accounts).

+The package is a immutable one, hence no one can update this.

+Commands to install aptos CLI and initializing commands are given below.

+The package meta info and dependent aptos librabries are mentioned in [Move.toml](https://github.com/Propbase-Application/propbase_staking_blockchain/blob/main/Move.toml

-More features and architecture are described at docs[https://github.com/Propbase-Application/propbase_staking_blockchain/tree/main/docs].
+Contract highlights and the roles in the contract are mentioned at [staking_highlights.png](https://github.com/Propbase-Application/propbase_staking_blockchain/tree/main/docs/staking_highlights.png).

+Functional use cases, flow chart diagram, contract time line diagrams are mentioned at [staking_functional_diagram.png](https://github.com/Propbase-Application/propbase_staking_blockchain/tree/main/docs/staking_functional_diagram.png).

+The contract architecture diagram is given at[Propbase_contract_architecture_diagram.png](https://github.com/Propbase-Application/propbase_staking_blockchain/tree/main/docs/Propbase_contract_architecture_diagram.png).

+Contract source files are at [propbase_staking.move](https://github.com/Propbase-Application/propbase_staking_blockchain/tree/main/sources/propbase_staking.move).

 ## Install Aptos CLI